aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/image-editing/crop-image-by-shifts/_index.md

 ---
-title: Crop Image Java by Shifts with Aspose.PSD
+title: How to Crop an Image in Java by Shifts Using Aspose.PSD
 linktitle: Crop Image by Shifts
 second_title: Aspose.PSD Java API
 description: Learn how to crop image java using Aspose.PSD for Java.
 This step‑by‑step image cropping tutorial covers loading PSD files, setting shift values, and saving the result.